 When used wisely, a credit card is a valuable financial tool that can help build and maintain good credit.
 Unfortunately, it’s all too easy to fall back on credit cards as a means of paying for things we don’t need or can’t afford.
 And sometimes, even if something is a need (and not a want) it’s still not a good idea to use a credit card to pay for it.
 Here are five things you should never pay for with a credit card:

 Now you know what to avoid paying for with a credit card going forward.
-But if you have made any of these mistakes in the past and need help getting back on track, free Credit Counseling can help you find solutions.
+But if you have made any of these mistakes in the past and need help getting back on track, our free financial review is the place to start.